 You may also qualify to receive scholarships or grants based on academic merit or other criteria.
 These might be available to all types of students, or you might find ones designed for particular people based on things such as ethnicity, background, military service, and more.

 Does Psychology Qualify for Student Loan Forgiveness?

 It’s possible to find loan forgiveness through the government’s Public Service Loan Forgiveness Program, though you must meet certain criteria.
 These include having direct loans and securing full-time employment at a government or nonprofit agency.
 You may also qualify for state-sponsored forgiveness programs that have their own criteria for employment and more.

 Professional Organizations for Psychology

-Becoming a member of a professional organization can provide great opportunities to network, gain new education, and obtain special certification.
-Some prominent groups include:
+Becoming a member of a professional organization can provide great opportunities to network, gain new education, and obtain certification.
+Some prominent groups for those with associate’s degrees include:

 - The American Psychological Association (APA): As the largest organization of psychologists in America, the APA provides professional development opportunities, publishes educational magazines and journals, and offers chances to attend conferences and other events.

 - The American Educational Research Association (AERA): The AERA is dedicated to advancing knowledge about educational research and evidence-based policies, while strengthening the communication between researchers and policymakers.
 They offer access to professional advancement, cutting-edge research, and special events.